robertduplock/robertduchey/content/blog/my-day-so-far.md

 >
 > I love to spend time away from my dog

 These days he goes to daycare without any breakfast, mainly because he simply won't eat breakfast unless he's been for a sizeable walk.
-And the point of daycare is that it's a day off the walks.
-I walk for about two hours each day, so it's nice to have a day off from that every once and a while.
+And the point of daycare is that it's a day _off_ the walks.
+I walk for about two hours each day, so it's nice to have a break from our usual routine.

 Wednesday is generally daycare day for Charlie, which means it's also run day for me.
 I run twice a week, five km each time.
 That's about three miles for any imperialists out there.
 It can be hard to feel motivated to run when I do so much damned walking!
 Today I might try for a lunchtime run, but I'm unsure.

 For breakfast, I had a bowl of Carmen's Oat Clusters.
-I think they're cranberry flavour or something like that.
+I think it was cranberry flavour or something like that.
 I can't be bothered hunting down the packet to check.
-They're a little break from my usual Fruity Bites cereal, a unique cereal sold here in Australia.
+They're a little break from my usual Fruity Bites cereal; a unique cereal sold here in Australia.
 I doubt too many people other than me eat Fruity Bites.
 I don't know why I like them; I just do.

 Mainly I've been feeling anxious about the recruitment process I am in.
 I am going for a contractor role as a web developer, working for a government agency.
 I'm not going to say who, for privacy reasons.
 I feel optimistic about the role, but it's reference check time, and the recruiter is trying to hurry the process along.
-I guess I'm just anxious to know that my referees have filled in their forms and gotten back to the recruiters.
+I guess I'm just anxious to know that my referees have filled in their forms and returned them to the recruiter.
 It's hard when you are asking people favours, as such, as it's out of your hands.
 She might call me today and ask me to hurry them along, which puts me in a bit of an awkward position.

 That's all for today.
 Cheerio.